mynameisjohn/PyLiaison/README.md

-## PyLiaison
+# PyLiaison

 A library that easily allows users to embed python interpreters in C++ applications and facilitates data transfer to and from the interpreter.

 `pyl::RunCmd( "print('Hello from Python!')" );`

-### Example
+## Examples

 Here is a simple example that shows how you can communicate with the interpreter.
-The interpreter is initalized, and the main module is retrieved as a pyl::Object (a shared_ptr type meant to mimic the reference counted PyObject system.)
+The interpreter is initalized, and the main module is retrieved as a pyl::Object (a shared ptr type meant to mimic mutable python types.)

     // Initialize the python interpreter
     pyl::initialize();